What is it like to move to Vienna? To start a new life in a foreign country?

 And definitely go to a heuriger (an Austrian establishment where wine from the latest harvest is served) for dinner.
 That is a true Viennese experience!”

-Mike is a travel photographer and blogger originally from London, but in recent years he has lived in Toronto and now in Vienna.
+Mike is a travel photographer and blogger originally from London, but in recent years he has lived in Toronto and now he is enjoying expat life in Vienna.
 He spends most of his time traveling, taking photographs and sharing his pictures and experiences with online communities.
 Visit his website Travelanddestinations.com for more information and check out his article about why Vienna is such a great place to live.

 Vienna, capital of Austria, lies in the country’s east on the Danube River.
 It is Austria’s cultural, economic, and political centre.
 Its artistic and intellectual legacy was shaped by residents including Mozart, Beethoven and Sigmund Freud.

 As the former home of the Habsburg court and its various empires, the city, with famous imperial palaces, still has the trappings of the imperial capital it once was.